splashprotocol/splash-core/docs/stableswap/SplashStablePool.md

 Proxy-DAO contract must validate that:

-1. Pool invariant values are preserved;
-2. `LP` tokens are preserved
+1. `LP` tokens are preserved
-3. Action is valid.
+2. Action is valid.
 The proxy-DAO contract ensures the correctness of the following actions:
     1. Update liquidity provider fee;
     2. Update protocol fee;
     3. Update treasury address;